LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 and compiling an intermediate file as (must be) done by the Logtalk compiler when loading a source file (for portability across compiler backends).

-Named databases are currently implemented for a subset of the Prolog systems supported by Logtalk: ECLiPSe, Lean Prolog, SICStus Prolog, SWI-Prolog, and YAP.
+Named databases are currently implemented for a subset of the Prolog systems supported by Logtalk: ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP.

 Caveat: most Prolog systems cannot list clauses for static code.
 Some systems, such as SWI-Prolog, do allow listing of static code by default but can be set